stuffnting/gutenberg-block-examples/src/richtext-text-align/README.md

-# RichText Text Align
+# richtext-align-text

 ## Description

 By default [`RichText`](https://github.com/WordPress/gutenberg/blob/trunk/packages/block-editor/src/components/rich-text/README.md) components don't get alignment controls.
 This example adds a `RichText` block, which has text [alignment controls](https://developer.wordpress.org/block-editor/how-to-guides/block-tutorial/block-controls-toolbar-and-sidebar/) added to its toolbar.
-The current text alignment is stired in a block attribute.
+The current text alignment is stored in a block attribute.

+Note, "text alignment" is the alignment of text within the block.
+Alignment of the block within the editor, is dealt with in the `richtext-supports` example.

 ## In this code